-Google “yoga and ___” nearly any illness, ailment or injury, and you will find a vast resource of information and ideas.
-And not just personal anecdotes from yoga bloggers and enthusiasts.
+Google “yoga and ___” nearly any illness, ailment or injury, and you will find a vast resource of information and ideas, especially in how yoga can help treat these ailments.
+When combined with other wellness efforts such as a balanced diet and remedies like CBD edible gummies – yoga can help one to relax, de-stress and take better care of their health.
+It’s not just personal anecdotes from yoga bloggers and enthusiasts.
 There is significant research, evidence and new data emerging almost daily, on the general health benefits of yoga, as well as yoga as part of a treatment program for specific diseases.

 In a recent study, doctors at the University of Kansas Hospital, Kansas City, found that regular yoga practice may reduce episodes of irregular heartbeat by up to 50% in patients with atrial fibrillation (AF). http://www.theheart.org/condition/arrhythmia-ep.do